lmbarros/pi3-zig-simplest-bare-metal/README.md

 ## How to run

-Build with `make`, copy the resulting `kernel7.img` file to an SD card, along with all files under `firmware`.
+Build with `zig build`, copy the resulting `zig-out/bin/kernel7.img` file to an SD card, along with all files under `firmware`.